Looking for a little spring inspiration and ideas? This bright and happy spring home tour is full of simple spring DIY’s and projects.

 Now let’s go.

-Here’s the living room decked out for spring:
+Here’s the living room decorated with thrift store finds for spring:

-1. The coffee table was $10 at the restore.
+1. I decluttered this space with this simple method and then filled it with furniture.
+The coffee table was $10 at the Restore.
 I repaired it and painted it white.

 4. The abacus on the wall is a project that I made from some fishing lures I found for free.
 You can see that project here.

 5. The tray on the table was made from scrap wood.
 You can see the DIY here.